Taaseen-Ali/PortendsGreatness/README.md

 Taaseen Ali, Richard Wong, Eddie Zhu

-# Brick Breaker
+# Swipe Brick Breaker Clone

-## Presents
+## Overview

 - The board is created and the user is given one ball and a collection of bricks is displayed on the board.
 - The user can aim the launcher and shoot the ball in the direction specified by their mouse placement.
 - Bricks are visible at the top of the screen, and shift down as levels progress.
-- The number of hits it takesk to destroy a brick is displayed on each brick.
+- The number of hits it takes to destroy a brick is displayed on each brick.
-- Green balls are also created along with the bricks, and give the user more balls to launch.
+- Green balls are also created along with the brick giving the user the chance to collect more balls
 - When the bricks hit the bottom of the screen, the game is over.

 ## Description